emqx/eip/active/0036-support-environment-variable-emqx-security-profile.md

 * For management API publish/subscribe:
   * Extend `emqx:publish/1` with opts which go to the underlying `emqx_broker:publish/2` opts.
 Add a new option `check_acl => boolean()`.
   * Extend `emqx_management_proto_v5:subscribe/3` to receive opts; extend channels to support `{subscribe, TopicFilters, Options}`.
 Add a new option `check_acl => boolean()`.
+* For authentication, we need to use NIF-based password hashing libraries to be able to create passwords with a relevant level of complexity with acceptable effort.

 ## Configuration Changes